 The treatments used for MC are similar to those used to manage warts (caused by the human papillomavirus, or HPV).
 These include:

-Topical medications: Topical gels and creams -- such as podophyllum, trichloroacetic acid (Tri-Chlor®), cantharidin (Verr-CanthTM), tretinoin (Avita™, Retin-A®), tincture of iodine, silver nitrate, or phenol -- can be applied directly to the MC lesions.
+Topical medications: Topical gels and creams -- such as podophyllum, trichloroacetic acid (Tri-Chlor), cantharidin (Verr-Canth), tretinoin (Avita, Retin-A), tincture of iodine, silver nitrate, or phenol -- can be applied directly to the MC lesions.
 Some of these medications can be applied at home while others need to be applied by a healthcare provider, often a dermatologist.